Hāmiora Mangakāhia

 Hāmiora Mangakāhia (1838 – 4 June 1918) was a prominent Māori chief and the first Premier of Te Kotahitanga, the movement for an independent Māori parliament in New Zealand in the 1890s.
-Of Ngati Whanaunga descent, Mangakāhia was born in Waikaurau on the Coromandel Peninsula.
+Of Ngāti Whanaunga descent, Mangakāhia was born in Whangapoua on the Coromandel Peninsula.
 In 1892 he was one of 19 chiefs elected to represent Te Tai Hauāuru in the Lower House of Te Kotahitanga at its first sitting at Waipatu Marae.
 As a leading organiser of the movement, he was nominated by fellow chiefs Henare Tomoana and Te Keepa Te Rangihiwinui to the position of Premier, which he held for the duration of the 1892 sitting of the parliament.